Getting Your First Credit Card

 - What is the best first credit card for beginners?

-There’s no cut-and-dried way to know exactly when you should apply for your first credit card.
-However, they say “forewarned is forearmed.”
-In other words, having the information you need, even before you need it, can help make this important decision easier when the time comes.
-This guide to getting your first credit card will walk you through some simple ways to determine if you’re ready for this big financial step:
+There’s no universal “right” time to apply for your first credit card.
+It all depends on the individual, but having the information you need before you apply can help make this important decision easier.
+This guide for first-time credit card users will walk you through some simple ways to determine if you’re ready for this big financial step.

 First-time credit cards to consider

-If the signs listed above check out for you, then you might be ready for your first credit card.
+If the questions listed above check out for you, then you might be ready for your first credit card.
 Here are some of the best credit cards for beginners:

-A secured credit card, like the Discover it® Secured Credit Card, may be a good choice for your first credit card because it allows you to build credit a credit history.
+A secured credit card, like the Discover it® Secured Credit Card, may be a good choice for your first credit card.
+Build your credit history with the Discover it Secured Credit Card

 If you’re a college student, then a student credit card could be a smart choice for your first credit card.
-Student credit cards are among the best credit cards for beginners because they’re specifically designed for college students and can be a good fit for this unique stage of life.
-Some student credit cards, like the Discover it® Student Cash Back card, even offer rewards for things you’d be buying anyway, like gas or groceries.
+Student credit cards are among the best credit cards for beginners because each credit card issuer designs them specifically for college students and can be a good fit for this unique stage of life.
+Some student credit cards, like the Discover it® Student Cash Back Card, even offer rewards for things you’d be buying anyway, like gas or groceries.

-Deciding if you’re ready for your first credit card takes some careful thought and reflection.
-Getting your first credit card is definitely not something to rush into.
-Take some time to consider if you’re truly ready for your first credit card, along with your current financial habits.
-Once you feel you’re ready for this key financial milestone, the next step is choosing the best first credit card for your lifestyle and current stage of life.
-After you’ve been approved and you have your starter credit card in hand, you can enjoy using the card and any perks it offers — responsibly, of course.
+Deciding if you’re ready for your first credit card takes some careful thought and reflection and isn’t something to rush into.
+Think about your current financial habits to consider if you’re truly ready for your first credit card.
+If you feel you’re ready, the next step is researching some of the best first credit cards for your lifestyle and current stage of life.
+After you’ve been approved and you have your starter credit card in hand, you can enjoy using the card and any perks it offers—responsibly, of course.

 Was this article helpful?